 In addition to the national patent application system, regional registration systems are also available.
 Such systems allow the applicant to obtain protection for the invention in one or more countries; however each country determines whether or not to protect the patent in its territory pursuant to the applicable legislation.
 Since Spain's ratification of the European Patent Convention (EPC) in 1973, Spain may be designated in a European patent application.
 The EPC system allows the registration of a bundle of national patents enforceable in the countries designated by the applicant.

 Additionally, there have been significant developments with regard to the creation of a unitary patent protection within the European Union.
-Such a unitary patent protection is expected to be available in the coming years, although Spain has initially decided not to join these efforts due to linguistic issues.
+Such a unitary patent protection is expected to be available in 2020, although Spain has initially decided not to join these efforts due to linguistic issues.

 Patents are regulated under the following legislative acts: